simplesourcing/simplesourcing.github.io/pages/docs/aggregates/testing.md

 There is also a variation of the `thenPublish` method where you provide a function that takes the last projection value and sequence and produces a new command with your own provided sequence id.
 This is useful when you're testing error scenarios.
-Below we're creating a new user then sending an update command with an invalid sequence id.
+Below we're creating a new user then we're sending an update command with an invalid sequence id.
 We indicate we expect an error providing the expected failure reason.